IBM-Blockchain-Archive/marbles/README.md

 - [x] load json in UI
 - [ ] mocha test for sdk
 - [ ] browsify sdk and tie cci into it
+- [ ] follow redirect on zip download...
+- [ ] unzip may have project name as root... need to go down 1 lvl
+- [ ] check inputs on load if they  dne, error
+- [ ] poll after chain deploy for cc up in peer
+- [ ] add block event to sdk

 ###ChainCode Notes: